jadijadi/lpic1book/1012_boot_the_system.md

 - dmesg

 #### BIOS
-BIOS is Basic Input Output Service and does the first steps of the PC bootup.
+BIOS is Basic Input Output System and does the first steps of the PC bootup.
 For example is does a POST (Power On Self Test) and decides which hardware should boot the system.

 #### bootloader